Poco-Coco/UI-Library/VisionLibV2/README.md

 	Key = "keyabc123", -- String
 	MaxAttempts = 5, -- Integer
-	DiscordLink = "https://discord.gg/Bp7wFcZeUn", -- String (Set it to nil if you do not have one, the button will not pop out) ToggledRelativeY = 0.5 -- Number (0-1, set it to nil if you want it to be centred) })
+	DiscordLink = "https://discord.gg/Bp7wFcZeUn", -- String (Set it to nil if you do not have one, the button will not pop out) ToggledRelativeYOffset = 5 -- Number (Y Offset from bottom of your screen.
+Set it to nil if you want it to be centred) })
 ```
 ### Updating toggle key